-In section III, we give a detailed derivation of the analytical results for the d = 0 particle model, focussing there on uncorrelated random forces.
+In Sec.
+III, we give a detailed derivation of the analytical results for the d=0 particle model, focusing there on uncorrelated random forces.
 This yields an exponent ζ in a continuous range $0 < \zeta \leq 2$ with corresponding fixed-point functions $\Delta(u)$ easier to compute than in the statics.
-The result depends on the tail of the distribution of the local random force, i.e. we find the three main universality classes of extreme value statistics: The Gumbel, Weibull and Frechet distribution.
+The result depends on the tail of the distribution of the local random force, i.e., we find the three main universality classes of extreme value statistics: The Gumbel, Weibull, and Frechet distribution.

-In section IV, we calculate analytically the joint avalanche size s and waiting-time w distribution.
-The avalanche distribution was computed recently [62] in a $d = 4 - \epsilon$ expansion using FRG, and the present results hence correspond to the d = 0 limit.
-There it was shown how the avalanche-distribution is related to the non-analyticity of the set of all cumulants of the displacement field.
+In Sec.
+IV, we calculate analytically the joint avalanche size s and waiting time w distribution.
+The avalanche distribution was computed recently [61] in a $d=4-\epsilon$ expansion using FRG, and the present results hence correspond to the d=0 limit.
+There it was shown how the avalanche distribution is related to the nonanalyticity of the set of all cumulants of the displacement field.

-Interestingly, the problem of a particle driven in one dimension is related to the so-called record statistics [73, 74].
-If the particle is pulled by a spring the problem is related to record statistics for random sequences with linear trends [76], whose interest has been revived in the context of global warming models [75].
-Translated into the language of records, we obtain in Section IV, the joint distribution of the time s between two successive records and their difference in value, w, for a sequence of i.i.d. random variables with trends, i.e. variables $Y_n = X_n + cn$ where X_n are i.i.d. random variables, and c a drift.
+Interestingly, the problem of a particle driven in one dimension is related to the so-called record statistics [62,63].
+If the particle is pulled by a spring the problem is related to record statistics for random sequences with linear trends [64], whose interest has been revived in the context of global warming models [65].
+Translated into the language of records, we obtain in Sec.
+IV, the joint distribution of the time s between two successive records and their difference in value, w, for a sequence of independent and identically distributed (IID) random variables with trends, i.e., variables $Y_n=X_n+cn$ where X_n are IID random variables, and c a drift.
 These results are obtained for the three classes of extremal statistics.

-In section V, we check some of our above results numerically; we also study numerically a particle driven at non-zero velocity v > 0, and find that the velocity smoothens the cusp in the force correlator.
+In Sec.
+V, we check some of our above results numerically; we also study numerically a particle driven at nonzero velocity v > 0, and find that the velocity smoothens the cusp in the force correlator.

-In section VI we consider long-range correlated random force landscapes, specifically the case of a Brownian force.
-For this model, known as the ABBM model for domain wall motion, remarkably, the stationary distribution of instantaneous velocities can be computed [77] for any non-zero average driving velocity v > 0.
+In Sec.
+VI we consider long-range correlated randomforce landscapes, specifically the case of a Brownian force.
+For this model, known as the Alessandro, Beatrice, Bertotti, and Montorsi (ABBM) model for domain wall motion, remarkably, the stationary distribution of instantaneous velocities can be computed [66] for any nonzero average driving velocity v > 0.
 From that we obtain $\Delta(u)$ for any v > 0.
-We also compute the quasi-static $\Delta(u)$ and avalanche distribution.
-It matches with the limit $v \to 0^+$, and shows how the cusp is smoothened at v > 0.
+We also compute the quasistatic $\Delta(u)$ and avalanche distribution.
+It matches with the limit $v \rightarrow 0^+$, and shows how the cusp is smoothened at v > 0.

-In section VII we summarize some known results and some new ones, common to record statistics and to the present model of a driven particle, either with no mass (fixed-force driving, symmetric records), or with a mass (fixed-velocity driving, records with drifts).
+In Sec.
+VII we summarize some known results and some alternate ones, common to record statistics and to the present model of a driven particle, either with no mass (fixed-force driving, symmetric records), or with a mass (fixed-velocity driving, records with drifts).
 In particular we study in detail the record statistics for a Levy-walk landscape with drift.